HighwayChile/Assignment6_cs260_S24/README.md

 add function that adds a value in designated location(node) - check
 a remove function that finds and removes a value and then picks replacement node ?(not sure about this one)
-Start with in order traversal - check bonus - implement three common traversals (pre-order, post-order, in order) - written, but not implemented
+Start with in order traversal - check bonus - implement three common traversals (pre-order, post-order, in order) - check (I think)

 # Design